 Things to do in Ellesmere Port, Cheshire

 Ellesmere Port is an industrial town on the Wirral Peninsula, eight miles north of Chester.
-This port town in Cheshire is on the banks of the Manchester Ship Canal and is the northern terminus of the Shropshire Union Canal.

 At the 2001 census, Ellesmere Port had a population of 64,000 people.
 The town is mainly industrial with a large oil refinery at Stanlow and many factories.